 Electricity – Representing circuits with symbols

-“It was really interesting to see where our food ends up in our body. “
+“It was fascinating to see where our food ends up in our body. “

-'I love science, we have lots of opportunities to carry out investigations and find out new things, it's always exciting.'
+'I love Science as we have lots of opportunities to carry out investigations and find out new things - it's always exciting.'